fpco/haskell.fpcomplete.com/pages/success.md

 FP Complete's corporate mission is to **increase the corporate adoption of Haskell**.
-One of the primary challenges we've heard from corporate users of Haskell is the need to *commercial support*.
+One of the primary challenges we've heard from corporate users of Haskell is the need for *commercial support*.

 FP Complete offers general [consulting services](https://www.fpcomplete.com/consulting), but for many